 - 1. The grade shall not be elevated or reduced within the critical root zone of trees to be preserved without the Director's authorization.
 The Director may allow coverage of up to one-half of the area of the tree's critical root zone with light soils (no clay) to the minimum depth necessary to carry out grading or landscaping plans, if it will not imperil the survival of the tree.
 Aeration devices may be required to ensure the tree's survival. - 2.
 If the grade adjacent to a preserved tree is raised such that it could slough or erode into the tree's critical root zone, it shall be permanently stabilized to prevent suffocation of the roots. - 3.
 The applicant shall not install an impervious surface within the critical root zone of any tree to be retained without the authorization of the Director.
 The Director may require specific construction methods and/or use of aeration devices to ensure the tree's survival and to minimize the potential for root-induced damage to the impervious surface. - 4.
 To the greatest extent practical, utility trenches shall be located outside of the critical root zone of trees to be retained.
 The Director may require that utilities be tunneled under the roots of trees to be retained if the Director determines that trenching would significantly reduce the chances of the tree's survival. - 5.
 Trees and other vegetation to be retained shall be protected from erosion and sedimentation.
 Clearing operations shall be conducted so as to expose the smallest practical area of soil to erosion for the least possible time.
 To control erosion, shrubs, ground cover and stumps shall be maintained on the individual lots, where feasible.
 Where not feasible, appropriate erosion control practices shall be implemented pursuant to current adopted Storm Water Management Manual. - G. Directional Felling.
 Directional felling of trees shall be used to avoid damage to trees designated for retention. - H. Additional Requirements.
 The Director may require additional tree protection measures. - I. Maximum Tree Removal. - 1.
-Trees removed from the following locations do not apply toward the maximum tree removal allowed as listed below: - a.
-Within the proposed building footprint; - b.
-Within 25 feet of the proposed building footprint for buildings 120 square feet or larger; - c.
-Within the footprint of the driveway or pedestrian access to the proposed building; and - d.
-Within utility easements. - 2.
-A Tree Management Permit is required for all tree removal on properties in the R-43 zone district identified in Figure A. - 3.
+A Tree Management Permit is required to remove more than one tree on properties in the R-43 zone district identified in Figure A. - 2.
+Tree removal on properties not identified in Figure A shall comply with the following: - a.
+Trees removed from the following locations do not apply toward the maximum tree removal allowed as listed below: - i.
+Within the proposed building footprint; - ii.
+Within 25 feet of the proposed building footprint for buildings 120 square feet or larger; - iii.
+Within the footprint of the driveway or pedestrian access to the proposed building; and - iv.
+Within utility easements. - b.
 Developed lots.
-For redevelopment projects on previously developed lots, tracts, or parcels, trees to be removed outside the areas listed in Section 16.12.170 (I) (1) above apply toward the maximum tree removal allowed in Table 1 of Section 16.12.150. - 4.
+For redevelopment projects on previously developed lots, tracts, or parcels, trees to be removed outside the areas listed in Section 16.12.170 (I) (1) above apply toward the maximum tree removal allowed in Table 1 of Section 16.12.150.

+- c.
 Undeveloped lots.
-Tree removal for development projects on undeveloped lots, tracts or parcels shall not exceed five percent of the trees located outside of the areas listed in Section 16.12.170 (I) (1) above.

-- 5. Tree removal in setback areas adjacent to public rights-of-way is only allowed under an approved Resolution by Agreement or Tree Management Permit. - 6.
-Removal of exceptional trees for Land Development is only allowed under an approved Resolution by Agreement or Tree Management Permit. - 7.
+Tree removal for development projects on undeveloped lots, tracts or parcels shall not exceed five percent of the trees located outside of the areas listed in Section 16.12.170 (I) (1) above. - d.
+Tree removal in setback areas adjacent to public rights-of-way is only allowed under an approved Resolution by Agreement or Tree Management Permit. - e.
+Removal of exceptional trees for Land Development is only allowed under an approved Resolution by Agreement or Tree Management Permit. - f.
 Dead trees must be included in the permit application, but do not count toward the maximum allowable tree removal listed above.